Matty has always loved Fred Olen Ray’s brooding Blade Runner homage, and reckons its deeper themes become more and more relevant year after year.

 The bulk of Bartlett’s scenes in the up world were shot at the Donald C. Tillman Water Reclamation Plant in Van Nuys; an oft-used spot visible in Bill & Ted’s Bogus Journey (1991), Bio-Dome (1996), Austin Powers: International Man of Mystery (1997), and the Corman-produced Brain Dead (1990).

 One of whom is played by the stunning Lorissa McComas.
-McComas died in tragic and potentially murderous circumstances at the criminally young age of 38 in 2009.
-Officially ruled as suicide by the Waverly, Virginia, Police Department, there’s been longstanding attempts by the model/actress’ friends and family to reopen the case, with the starlet’s abusive ex-husband frequently mentioned as a prime suspect.
+McComas died in tragic and potentially murderous circumstances at the age of thirty-eight in 2009.
+Officially ruled as suicide by the Waverly, Virginia, Police Department, there’s been attempts by the model/actress’ friends and family to reopen the case, with the starlet’s abusive ex-husband frequently mentioned as a prime suspect.